TheChrisK/PMM/README.md

 <img src="https://raw.githubusercontent.com/TheChrisK/PMM/main/av-top-left.png">

 This configuration will add the audio codec and video resolution to the top left of your posters and the top lists in the bottom right.
+The [config](https://raw.githubusercontent.com/TheChrisK/PMM/main/overlays/Top.yml) optionally has bottom ranked lists but for now those are commented out.

 The lists include:

 * IMDb Top 250
 * Letterbox Top 1000
 * Metacritic's Must See
 * Rotten Tomatoes Certified Fresh

-These top lists are applied in that order.
-Ex: If a movie is in the Metacritic's Must See but is also an IMDb Top 250, the IMDb overlay will take precedence.
+These top lists are applied in that order. **Ex:** If a movie is in the Metacritic's Must See but is also an IMDb Top 250, the IMDb overlay will take precedence.

 Add the below to your 'Movies' section of your `config.yml`